isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by Minister Josephine Teo at the Committee of Supply Debate 2024.md

 </li>
 <li>
 <p>In 2020, he co-founded <a href="http://Hypotenuse.AI" rel="noopener noreferrer nofollow" target="_blank">Hypotenuse.AI</a>, a start-up which provides
-an AI- powered platform for businesses to create marketing content within seconds.
+an AI-powered platform for businesses to create marketing content within seconds.
 Today, Mr Wong continues to enjoy networking opportunities with fellow scholars and mentors younger talent.</p>
 <p></p>